 Evaxion Biotech A/S (the "Company" or "Evaxion") is an artificial intelligence ("AI")-immunology platform company that uses its proprietary AI technology, engineering expertise and drug development know-how to simulate the human immune system and generate predictive models to identify and develop efficacious immunotherapies for patients in the global market.
+Unless the context otherwise requires, references to the "Company," "we," "us," and "our", refer to Evaxion Biotech A/S and its subsidiaries.

-Evaxion is a public limited liability company incorporated and domiciled in Denmark with its registered office located at Bredgade 34E, 1260 Copenhagen, Denmark.
+Evaxion is a public limited liability company incorporated and domiciled in Denmark with its registered office located at Dr. Neergaards Vej 5f, DK-2970 Hoersholm, Denmark, Denmark.